ymmooot/vuex-getters-warning-plugin/README.md

 });
 ```

-Once registerd it, you will get warning in the console when accessing non-exsistent getters.
+Once registerd it, you will get warning in the console when accessing to non-exsistent getters.

 ```js
 const age = vm.$store.getters.age;